 Instruction for Authors

-Central Asian Journal of Environmental Science and Technology Innovation, published quarterly, is a refereed international journal.
-It accepts original "research paper" and "research note" only in English language on all aspects of Ecology and Environmental sciences.
+Central Asian Journal of Environmental Science and Technology Innovation, published Bimonthly, is a refereed international journal.
+It accepts original "research paper" and "research note" only in the English language on all aspects of Ecology and Environmental sciences.
 Authors must make sure that all the material submitted in the article is original, that no part has been published or submitted for publication elsewhere.
-The editors discourage submission of papers which describe results from routine surveys or monitoring programs, studies which are local in scope and related to Ecology and environmental studies.
+The editors discourage submission of papers that describe results from routine surveys or monitoring programs, studies that are local in scope and related to Ecology and Environmental studies.

-The abstract, highlights and conclusions of papers in this journal must contain clear and concise statements as to why the study was done and how readers will benefit from the results.
-Articles submitted for publication in Central Asian Journal of Environmental Science and Technology Innovation should establish connections among research findings with implications for all related environmental topics.
+The abstract, highlights, and conclusions of papers in this journal must contain clear and concise statements as to why the study was done and how readers will benefit from the results.
+Articles submitted for publication in the Central Asian Journal of Environmental Science and Technology Innovation should establish connections among research findings with implications for all related Environmental topics.

 Full papers reporting original and previously unpublished work.

 Short Communications.
 A brief communication of urgent matter or the reporting of preliminary findings to be given expedited publication.

 Letters to the Editor.
 A written discussion of papers published in the journal.
 Letters are accepted on the basis of new insights on the particular topic, relevance to the published paper, and timeliness.

 Reviews.
 Critical evaluation of existing data, defined topics, or emerging fields of investigation, critical issues of public concern.

 Special Issues.
 Proceedings of symposia, workshops, and/or conferences will be considered for publication as a special issue.
 An Editor or Associate Editor should be contacted early in the conference planning process to get approval and for guidelines on special issues of the journal.